Luchador/GUD/tools/geditor/docs/UNUSED_VERTICES.md

 viewport and UV selections, and undo/redo snapshots.
 It checks both primary and secondary triangles, compacts each room's vertex block, and updates vertex loads and triangle cache indices together.
-Surviving native positions, UVs, colors, flags and vertex sharing are unchanged.
-It never merges coincident vertices.
+Surviving native positions, UVs, colors, flags and vertex sharing are unchanged by orphan removal itself.
+The separate [batch compiler](TEXTURE_BATCHING.md) can reuse completely identical static vertex records; matching positions alone are insufficient.

 Room IDs stay unchanged.
 The vertex pass clears removed records and excludes them from the block length.
 The subsequent [resource cleanup](RESOURCE_CLEANUP.md)